siler23/MultiArchDockerKubernetes/docs/3-Best-Practice-go.md

 ***From 13.9MB -> 6.89MB for a grand transformation of 786MB -> 6.89MB, a little over 114X smaller than the original image!
 That's a lot of room for dessert :)***

-## Why was our Container Transformation Worth it?
+## Why was our Go Container Transformation Worth it?

 ### Security